kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 without blueprints and prototypes, confounded and frustrated his co-workers.
-So we may safely assume that Tesla indeed ran his motor, examined its wear and tear, and then machined it to compensate for that, all in his mind~\cite[p~58]{oneill80}.
+So we may safely assume that Tesla indeed ran his motor, examined its wear and tear, and then machined it to compensate for that, all in his mind [@oneill80 (p 58].
 This leads to many tantalizing questions, including
 these:

-\begin{enumerate}
-\item Very simply, how did he do it?
+#.
+Very simply, how did he do it?

-\item What are the prerequisites for an imagination as vivid as Tesla's?
+#.
+What are the prerequisites for an imagination as vivid as Tesla's?

-\item How does one achieve his intensity of visualization while wide awake?
+#.
+How does one achieve his intensity of visualization while wide awake?

-\item What is the peculiar state in which Tesla's mind operated while he ran his virtual laboratory?
+#.
+What is the peculiar state in which Tesla's mind operated while he ran his
+virtual laboratory?
 Specifically, was Tesla's mind in a state of daydreaming, hallucination, lucid dreaming, visual thinking, or some as yet unknown mode, during his experiments?

-\item Did Tesla simply visualize only the motion or did he visualize the electricity too?
+#.
+Did Tesla simply visualize only the motion or did he visualize the
+electricity too?

-\item How does one visualize electricity?
+#.
+How does one visualize electricity?

-\item Is precise scientific knowledge a pre-requisite for visualization as in the case of the virtual laboratory?
+#.
+Is precise scientific knowledge a pre-requisite for visualization as in
+the case of the virtual laboratory?
 In other words, does a person with such faculties need to know, in addition, the laws of physics and material properties in order to conduct experiments like Tesla?

-\item Can the ordinary person acquire the skills needed for a virtual laboratory by suitable training and practice as is done in sport or dance?
+#.
+Can the ordinary person acquire the skills needed for a virtual laboratory
+by suitable training and practice as is done in sport or dance?
-\end{enumerate}

-These fascinating questions are worthy of exploration, especially since we are so familiar with \emph{virtual reality} in computer games and simulations nowadays.
+These fascinating questions are worthy of exploration, especially since we are so familiar with _virtual reality_ in computer games and simulations nowadays.
 Using this language, it is clear that Tesla had replicated reality in his mind and was running a virtual laboratory there.

-\section{Eccentricities of habit and behaviour}
+## Eccentricities of habit and behaviour

 Apart from his senses and vivid visualization, Tesla's body, habits, will power, and social interactions all exhibited anomalies that merit mention and